virtualstaticvoid/eventinator/README.md

 ## Usage

-Build the docker image and run the service.
+Build the docker image and run the server.

 ```
 docker-compose build
-docker-compose up nats service
+docker-compose up nats server
 ```

 Run two terminals, one for publishing messages,